craigshoemaker/blob-storage-quickstart-async/readme.md

 - **Command-based interaction**: Rather than all operations executing sequentially, you are able to explicitly tell the script which operation to execute (ex: upload, list, etc.)

-- **Uses environment variables**: Rather than hard-coding the blob storage connection string, this sample accesses the connection string from an environment variable.
+- **Uses environment variables**: Instead of hard-coding the blob storage connection string in the `.js` file, this sample accesses the connection string from an environment variable.
 The use of environment variables is more representative of how you would access sensitive information in production.

 - **Based on a single file**: The original sample uses a technique to create unique file names which allows you to easily upload multiple files.
-The approach in this sample attempts to simplify the process and only allows you to manipulate one file by default.
+The approach in this sample attempts to simplify the process and only allows you to manipulate one file named `example.txt`.

 To run this sample you need an [Azure account](https://azure.microsoft.com/free/), a [blob storage account](https://docs.microsoft.com/azure/storage/common/storage-create-storage-account) and the associated blob storage connection string.